Syntaf/wetrockpolice/README.md

 9. Visit http://localhost:3001

-## Running Locally on OSX -- Recommended
+## Running Locally on OSX

+This option is similar to the above but assumes you are running your database and redis instance locally via `brew`, and you're within an OSX environment.

 1. Install RVM and the required ruby version (`3.1.4`) via [RVM's installation docs](https://rvm.io/rubies/installing)
    ```